10 Essential Storage Crops You Need To Grow

 4. Potatoes

 If there were a storage crop awards ceremony, potatoes may walk away with the most nominations.
 They allow for truly year round eating.
 Plant potatoes early in the spring and you can begin harvesting them as early as mid-summer to enjoy in the kitchen right away.
-Letting them continue to grow and cure underground will optimize them for long-term storage where they can stay firm and fresh as long as 8 months.
+Letting them continue to grow and cure underground will optimize them for long-term storage where they can stay firm and fresh for as long as 8 months.
 Baked or roasted, cubed or French fried, there’s no wrong way to enjoy a potato.

-Best Storage Potato Varieties
+Best Storage Potato Varieties:

-Many potato varieties exist, but these varieties are best suited for storage potatoes.
+Many potato varieties exist, but these varieties are best suited for storing potatoes.
 Look for varieties that are mid- or late-season varieties.
 White or yellow potatoes tend to store better than red or purple.

-Elba
+- Elba

-Yukon Gold
+- Yukon Gold

-Russet
+- Russet

-German Butterball
+- German Butterball

-Carola
+- Carola

 How To Store Potatoes

 Similar to squash, potatoes also should go through a curing process where they are laid out in a single layer for 7-10 days at a moderate temperature that will cause their skin to thicken.
 After this, store potatoes in a breathable paper bag, box, or bin and keep in a dark environment at a constant temperature of 45-55°F. Potatoes can be kept in high moisture spaces.
-For a more in depth look at potato storage check out our post – How To Store Potatoes from the Garden Long Term.
+For a more in-depth look at potato storage check out our post – How To Store Potatoes from the Garden Long Term.

 5. Apples

 Apples are a welcome and yummy sweet treat in the winter months!
 A single apple tree can provide up to 800 lbs of fruit in a season making them a truly worthwhile investment in your yard.
 They’re also versatile and can be turned into cider and sauce.
-They can also be baked, eaten fresh, or used to sweeten up or compliment many other dishes.
+They can also be baked, eaten fresh, or used to sweeten up or complement many other dishes.
 We can many quarts of applesauce each year to have on hand.
-And we also save a bushel or two to keep through the winter months for various uses.
+We also save a bushel or two to keep through the winter months for various uses.
 We love to make this GF apple bread!

-Best Storage Apple Varieties
+Best Storage Apple Varieties:

-Black Oxford
+- Black Oxford

-Northern Spy
+- Northern Spy

-Fuji
+- Fuji

-Goldrush
+- Goldrush

-Ida Red
+- Ida Red

 How To Store Apples